Sunday, November 29, 2015

 Pusch Peak, 5,361', Pusch Ridge Wilderness

 Essence: Half day hike to the westernmost summit on Pusch Ridge, poised at the very edge of Tucson.
 Step immediately into the Sonoran wild.
 The trail is typical of quad-busting, Pusch Ridge footpaths--relentlessly steep and stony.
 Relish the razzle dazzle summit covered in glistening, crystallized granite.
 A discussion on the plausibility of traveling east from the peak follows.
 The hike is within the Pusch Ridge Wilderness managed by the Coronado National Forest.
+New in 2025!
+See the end of this post for a description of the off-trail Southeast Ridge Route.

 Travel: The Linda Vista Trailhead is in Oro Valley.
 From Ina Road and Oracle Road in Tucson, drive north on AZ State Route 77 for 3.0 miles to the signal at Linda Vista Blvd.
 Turn right/east and go 0.1 mile.
 The parking lot is on the right.
 No facilities, no water.